SteeltoeOSS/Documentation/api/v4/management/cloud-foundry.md

 ```

 > [!TIP]
-> It's recommended to use `AddAllActuators()` instead of adding individual actuators,
+> It is recommended that you use `AddAllActuators()` instead of adding individual actuators,
 > which enables individually turning them on/off at runtime via configuration.

 ### Cross Origin Resource Sharing